ozjongwon/clojure-fabric/README.md

 ## Status

+### Initial idea - failed
-Generating Clojure files from Java SDK has flaws and it is not worth to pursue with limited time and efforts I can make.
+Generating Clojure files from Java SDK.
+Class inheritance has to be implemented manually in Clojure world.
+And it is not worth to pursue with limited time and efforts I can make.

-The problem is: Clojure does not support OOP well, and I have to construct missing parts by myself.
 I realized the problem while I play with 'fabcar' example.

+### Alternative idea - failed
-I'm going to try an alternative method, dynamically constructing things at runtime using reflection.
+I tried an alternative method, dynamically constructing things at runtime using reflection.
+After spending a couple of hours, I found the alternative way won't work either.
+Java implementation does not provide consistent constructors and marshalling/unmarshalling has to be done manually.

+### Next step
+Back to the first option and add some workaround code or write a pure native SDK.

 ## License
 Copyright &copy; 2017 Jong-won Choi.